[originally published on Jan 1, 2018, , latest update Nov 11 2020]

 3) What if you want to find the EULA for some older CF version?

 That Adobe licensing page is fine for finding the latest CF version, but what if you’re looking for the EULA for CF11, CF10, and so on, such as for some comparison?
 Well, you can of course use your favorite search engine, and you may luck out if you google: coldfusion eula, for instance.

 Some cautions about finding EULAs online

-First, note that there is a license version number at the bottom of the license, which may be important.
+First, note again that there is a license version number at the bottom of the license, which may be important to pay attention to.

 Second, be cautious about taking links that go to sites other than Adobe, as a EULA you find from somewhere may not be exactly the same as the official one.

 Third, you can’t even trust all links you may find to CF EULAs on Adobe’s site.
-Among the top Google results for the search above may show links that are technically going to labs.adobe.com.
+Among the top Google results for the “coldfusion eula” search above showed links (in 2018) that were technically going to labs.adobe.com.
 That’s an old site where beta releases of some previous CF versions were offered, and the EULA offered there would be relevant only for that beta release!
 (And this is just one more reason not to trust PDFs found on other sites, as those could have been obtained from the labs site, for instance.)

-Again, best to just look at the file on your own server(s) where you may have/had the past versions of CF installed.
+Again, best to just look at the file on your own server(s) where you may have the current or had past versions of CF installed.

 I hope all that is helpful.

 Before concluding, I would like to add that this post is simply on the matter of *finding* the EULA.
 Let’s please not engage here in comments about the TERMS of the EULA, or how it’s changed between releases, etc. This is just not the place for that.
 You can create your own discussion or blog post to debate/discuss that. 🙂